 - Home economics and living skills

-You must give written notification to the Headteacher and governors of the school, stating that you intend to provide home education for your child and the school will delete your child's name from the register and notify the Education Welfare Service.
+If your child is already enrolled at a school, you must give written notification to the Headteacher and governors of the school, stating that you intend to provide home education for your child.
+The school will delete your child's name from the register and notify the Education Welfare Service.